shilpee-04/LLM-RAG-Chatbot/README.md

-HEAD
-#RAG Chatbot with LangChain
+# RAG Chatbot with LangChain

-This project is a sophisticated Retrieval-Augmented Generation (RAG) chatbot built using the powerful LangChain framework.
-It is designed to handle complex conversational and retrieval-based tasks by combining the generative power of large language models (LLMs) with a robust data retrieval system.
+This project is a **Retrieval-Augmented Generation (RAG) chatbot** built using the **LangChain** framework.
+It combines the generative capabilities of large language models (LLMs) with a retrieval system to deliver accurate, context-aware, and knowledge-grounded responses.

+---

-Features
+## 🚀 Features

+- **Conversational Abilities**
-Conversational Abilities: The chatbot can engage in natural, multi-turn conversations while maintaining context.
+  Engages in natural, multi-turn conversations while maintaining context.

+- **Knowledge Retrieval**
-Knowledge Retrieval: It intelligently retrieves relevant information from an external knowledge base to provide accurate and grounded responses.
+  Retrieves relevant information from an external knowledge base to ensure responses are factual and grounded.

+- **Prompt Engineering**
-Prompt Engineering: Utilizes prompt engineering techniques to optimize the performance and relevance of the LLM's output.
+  Uses carefully designed prompts to optimize the quality and relevance of the model’s outputs.

+- **Semantic Search**
-Semantic Search: Employs embeddings and vector stores for efficient semantic search, ensuring relevant documents are retrieved based on meaning, not just keywords.
+  Leverages embeddings and vector stores for efficient semantic search, retrieving documents based on meaning rather than exact keywords.

+---

+## 🛠️ Tech Stack

+- **[LangChain](https://www.langchain.com/)** → Orchestrates the RAG pipeline
+- **OpenAI GPT Models** → Powers text generation and dialogue capabilities
+- **[SentenceTransformers](https://www.sbert.net/)** → Creates high-quality text embeddings for semantic search
+- **Python** → The core programming language for development